lokkju/pixilate/README.md

 - the user's membership in the selected group is verified
 - the user see an image upload form, as well as a grid of other images recently posted for the selected facebook group by any members
 - the user can select an image to upload from his device
+- if the user is a group admin on facebook, they additionally see an option for each photo to remove the photo.

 #### Image upload process
 - the user uploads an image from his local machine via a webform